loning/universe/05_observer_and_consciousness.md

 $$

 Observers of different dimensions have different understanding and classicalization capabilities of the universe:
-- High-dimensional observers: Possess powerful information processing capabilities, can understand more complex quantum information, and have a more comprehensive cognition of the universe.
+- **High-dimensional observers**: Possess powerful information processing capabilities, can understand more complex quantum information, and have a more comprehensive cognition of the universe.
+High-dimensional observers can simultaneously process and classicalize information of more dimensions, approaching an understanding of the universe close to its essence.
-- Medium-dimensional observers (such as humans): Have moderate information processing capabilities, can partially understand quantum information, and form limited but effective cognition of the universe.
+- **Medium-dimensional observers (such as humans)**: Have moderate information processing capabilities, can partially understand quantum information, and form limited but effective cognition of the universe.
+Human observers primarily process information in four-dimensional spacetime, with limited understanding of higher-dimensional information.
-- Low-dimensional observers: Have limited information processing capabilities, can only classicalize a minimal amount of quantum information, and have extremely limited cognition of the universe.
+- **Low-dimensional observers**: Have limited information processing capabilities, can only classicalize a minimal amount of quantum information, and have extremely limited cognition of the universe.
+Low-dimensional observers may only perceive one-dimensional or two-dimensional information, unable to understand the complexity of higher dimensions.

 ### Formation of Consciousness